igordejanovic/parglare/README.md

 # parglare

-A pure Python (G)LR parser with LALR or SLR tables and integrated scanner.
+A pure Python (G)LR parser with integrated scanner.

-This lib is in the beta.
-It is not tested extensively in real-world projects yet.

 ## What is done so far